 But Sir William Berkeley got quick revenge.
 William Drummond was captured and brought before him.
 The vindictive old governor could not hide his satisfaction, "I am more glad to see you, Mr. Drummond, than any man in this colony!
 You shall be hanged in half and hour."

-According to legend, Berkeley even took the ring, Drummond's wife's, off Drummond's finger before he hung him.
+According to legend, Berkeley even took a ring, Drummond's wife's, off Drummond's finger before he hung him.

 The British government did not approve of Sir William Berkeley's high-handed massacres.
 Drummond's property was restored to Sarah, his widow.
-He left five children, one of them a son, also William, and one daughter, who married Samuel Swann, Governor of North Carolina.
+He left five children, one of them a son, also William, and one daughter, who married Samuel Swann of North Carolina.

 There were Scottish Lowlanders in the Albemarle area before 1700.
 Tracing Lowlanders is more difficult than tracing Highlanders because the Lowlanders were much more willing to disperse themselves within the various communities than were the clansmen.
 However, there are clear records of Lowlanders in North Carolina before 1700.
 Lowlander names appear in pre-1700 Carolina records and the first governor of the colony, William Drummond, was a Lowlander (Myer, 1957).